Aaron Engel approved as new La Crosse Schools superintendent

 "What I’m excited about Dr. Engel being able to bring with him in the superintendent role, is he has the experience as a classroom teacher and experience as an administrator for several years," said Dr. Laurie Cooper Stoll, the school board president.

-"The School District of La Crosse has really put equity work at the front center of what we've been doing for the past several years," she said, emphasizing it was important to find a candidate who shared that same focus.

-To which Engel has done, she added, saying, "He has been working on closing educational gaps and creating equity in schools as well."
+"We were very impressed with his commitment to educational equity," she added, emphasizing that equity has been a main focus for the district in recent years.
+"He has been working on closing educational gaps and creating equity in schools as well."

 Engel holds a bachelor’s degree and doctorate from UW-Madison and a master’s degree from UW-Superior.